 During a performance period, poor performance, conduct and risk outcomes at a business and individual level will be reflected in the individual's VR outcome for the current year and vesting of other VR awards from prior years.
-If performance, conduct and/or risk outcomes are significantly weak, this may result in no VR being awarded for the performance year, forfeiture of prior year awards for malus and/or clawback of awards.
+If performance, conduct and/or risk outcomes are poor, this may result in no or reduced VR being awarded for the performance year, forfeiture of prior year awards for malus and/or clawback of awards.
+In circumstances where a person is under investigation, VR will not vest until the investigation is closed.
+The Group applies its Colleague Conduct Framework (Conduct Framework) and Misconduct Procedure (along with relevant policies, procedures and processes) to govern employee conduct so matters of suspected and actual misconduct are managed fairly, proportionately and consistently.